- Map Your Neighborhood Info and Handouts

 Our Goals and Responsibilities

-Our role is to pass on vital information in partnership with the JC Emergency operation center.
-In an emergency our target is to get the right KPTZ people to the right place at the right time.
+KPTZ’s role is to pass on vital information in partnership with the Jefferson County Emergency Operations Center.
+In an emergency, our aim is to get the right KPTZ people to the right place at the right time, and to give accurate information via the 91.9FM airwaves.

-Our primary goal is to provide vital and timely information for events which are considered emergencies by the Jefferson County Emergency Operations Center (JCEOC) – that is, where lives or property are in real danger.
+Our primary goal is to provide vital and timely information for events which are considered emergencies by the Emergency Operations Center (EOC) – that is, where lives or property are in real danger.
 We have a secondary goal to educate community members on how to prepare for an emergency.
-We are not currently a news service.

 The KPTZ Emergency Team is made up of 12 station volunteers led by Barney Burke in partnership with Willie Bence, John Ebner, and other representatives of the JCEOC.
 We have been meeting regularly for 5 years and have run many tests of our systems.